Learning Power Flow with Confidence: A Probabilistic Guarantee Framework for Voltage Risk: Vertex-Degree Kernel and Active Learning

-In Algorithm \ref{alg:gp_al}, with sample budget $T$, re-oriented node indexing set $\mathcal{D}$, consider the initial training dataset $\{\mathbf{s}^1,V^1\}$ are input.
-Note that node index is omitted from both $\mathcal{D}$ and $V$ for brevity.
-Moreover, the step 3 in Algorithm \ref{alg:gp_al} is for one network-swipe.
-Multiple swipes can be performed across network to improve the information gain.
-Further, for solving Eq.~\eqref{eq:network_swipe}, in Algorithm \ref{alg:gp_al} we use numerical optimization with different batch sizes.
-The use of numerical optimization over analytical is preferred to evaluate effect of `batch size'\footnote{Batch size is the number of samples used for function evaluation before choosing best among them.
-See \cite{you2019large} for batch optimization details.} which will directly benefit in extending the proposed network-swipe method to Batch Bayesian optimization \cite{gonzalez2016batch}.
-Also, note that each layer can still have significantly large number of variables (e.g. 1354-Bus system has 216 kernels in one layer).
-The numerical optimization will allow to build parallelizable optimization methods, helping to scale and improve performance of the proposed network-swipe AL in future works.
+In Algorithm \ref{alg:gp_al}, we have used a time budget of $T_{max}$, and a predictive variance threshold of $\sigma^2_{threshold}$.
+While we present a single sequence of network swipe steps to determine the next injection sample $s^t$, multiple swipes can be performed across network to improve the information gain in $s^t$.
+Further, for solving Eq.~\eqref{eq:network_swipe}, in Algorithm \ref{alg:gp_al} we use function evaluation with different batch sizes and select the best candidate of injection among the random samples.
+Further, the function evaluation-based approach will allow to build parallelizable optimization methods, helping to scale and improve performance of the proposed network-swipe AL in future works.
+In the next section, we provide guarantees on using VDK-GP for risk estimation in the grid.

+It is crucial to emphasize the effectiveness of the proposed network-swipe AL method, which is also related to the incorporation of the VDK structure.
+This Algorithm \ref{alg:gp_al} enables the optimization problem, as defined in \eqref{eq:network_swipe}, to remain low-dimensional.
+Utilizing a conventional GP kernel, standard active learning methods typically encounter the curse of dimensionality during sample-based optimization, particularly when seeking maximum variance across a load space of dimension $2|\mathcal{B}|$, where $|\mathcal{B}|$ denotes the number of buses within the system.
+Consequently, the proposed network-swipe AL design requires sample-based optimization over load variables set at a particular depth (defined as $\mathcal{D}^j_r$) at a time.
+This low-dimensionality of optimization is particularly advantageous for applying proposed active learning method to large-scale networks.